 third day when they heard that he had risen from the dead, they knew where to

 look for Him.
-Jesus was very popular with women.
-Before this, women were hardly involved in anything, but Jesus
+Jesus was very popular with women; He

-treated women as viable members of the faith, and those who wanted to get
+treated them as viable members of the faith, and those who wanted to get

 involved in His mission would have a place equal to men.
 Socially, they were

-subservient to men in almost every way, but spiritually Jesus gave them equal status, and
+subservient to men, but spiritually Jesus gave them equal status, and

 this was very attractive to women.
 Some have claimed that Jesus had illicit